bitovi/academy/src/bit-u.md

     <h3>What people are saying about us</h3>
     <div class="academy-cards-container">
       <div class="academy-card academy-card--red">
-          <p><a class="quote-link" href="https://www.meetup.com/DoneJS-Chicago/events/260347973/#commentsTitle" target="\_blank">“Really enjoyed this class!
+          <p><a class="quote-link" href="https://www.meetup.com/DoneJS-Chicago/events/260347973/#commentsTitle" >“Really enjoyed this class!
 The instructor, Justin, was phenomenal, and the content was both challenging and engaging.
 Even though framework usage is ubiquitous these days, it's rewarding to understand exactly how libraries interact with the DOM on a granular level.
 I am looking forward to more Bitovi events in the future.”</a></p>
           <p class="quote-author">- Patrick Gallagher</p>
       </div>
       <div class="academy-card academy-card--blue">
-        <p><a class="quote-link" href="https://www.meetup.com/DoneJS-Chicago/events/260347973/#commentsTitle" target="\_blank">“Bitovi, thanks for sharing this elite training with me.
+        <p><a class="quote-link" href="https://www.meetup.com/DoneJS-Chicago/events/260347973/#commentsTitle" >“Bitovi, thanks for sharing this elite training with me.
 Thank you for your warmth and company, Maryann, Mike, Michael, Cherif, and Oscar, and thank you Justin for making this (another) memorable time.
 We went so far beyond "training" it was (as Michael would say) "sick."
 My best wishes of success to all.”</a></p>
         <p class="quote-author">- Carson Wilson</p>
       </div>
       <div class="academy-card academy-card--orange">
-        <p><a class="quote-link" href="https://www.meetup.com/DoneJS-Chicago/events/260347973/#commentsTitle" target="\_blank">“Highly recommended!
+        <p><a class="quote-link" href="https://www.meetup.com/DoneJS-Chicago/events/260347973/#commentsTitle" >“Highly recommended!
 Very solid training materials which dig deep into the fundamentals of JavaScript.
 Justin is great at explaining complex concepts clearly and simply.
 I have learned a lot.
 Looking forward to more events!”</a></p>
         <p class="quote-author">- Shaung</p>
       </div>
     </div>